Index

 • Each vendor will be responsible for his/her own area and for the clean-up at closing, including garbage & flower/produce clippings.
 All refuse must be taken with the vendor or disposed of.
 DO NOT use the park waste receptacles or the market trash can, vendors are responsible for their own waste.

-• Vendors should provide a clean personal appearance to reflect positively on the market.
+• Vendors should provide a clean personal appearance to reflect positively on the Market.

 • Shoes and shirts must be worn by vendors during market hours.